barbosaigor/picker/README.md

 # Picker
-Picker is a package that randomly picks an element based on its weight
+Picker is a package that randomly picks an element based on its weight.
+Higher weight elements are more likely to be choosen.

 ## Documentation